Full Constitutional Companion Framework – The United States (Judicial and Institutional Version)

 (b) judicial legitimacy is undermined by partisan capture;

-(c) inequality persists without structural remedies;
+(c) inequality persists without structural remedy;

 (d) federal coherence erodes through fragmentation.